Navy Officer (Former)

 What different kinds of ships could you have gotten placed on: destroyer, aircraft carrier, submarine, etc?
 Did you CHOOSE destroyer and why?

-Asked by epic24 almost 10 years ago
+Asked by epic24 over 10 years ago

 When you graduate from NROTC, you have three initial options: Navy, Marines, Nursing